Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Iterative coupling for the fully-discrete system

-\begin{remark}[Theoretically vs.\ practically optimal tuning ] As discussed in other works on optimizing the stabilization~\cite{both2017numerical,storvik2019optimization,storvik2020fixed}, the practically optimal tuning depends on further factors including separation of boundaries into Dirichlet and Neumann boundaries as well as the overall physical character of the solution, stability constants as inf-sup constant etc. The theoretical optimum suggested by the theory should therefore be foremost understood as maximal destabilization with remaining guaranteed robustness. \end{remark}
+\begin{remark}[Theoretically vs.\ practically optimal tuning ] As discussed in other works on optimizing the stabilization~\cite{both2017numerical,storvik2019optimization,storvik2020fixed}, the practically optimal tuning depends on further factors including separation of boundaries into Dirichlet and Neumann boundaries as well as the overall physical character of the solution, stability constants as inf-sup constant etc. The theoretical optimum suggested by the theory should therefore be foremost understood as maximal destabilization with remaining guaranteed robustness. \answer{Practically optimal tuning should be expected to lie between $\beta=0$ and $\beta = \frac{1}{2}\frac{d\alpha^2}{2\mu + d\lambda}$.
+This behavior is observed in the considered numerical test cases in the following section.} \end{remark}

-\begin{remark}[Extension to non-trivial boundary conditions] The splitting strategy and its theoretical analysis in Lemma~\ref{lemma:splitting} are independent of any chosen boundary conditions.
+\begin{remark}[Extension to non-trivial boundary conditions ] The splitting strategy and its theoretical analysis in Lemma~\ref{lemma:splitting} are independent of any chosen boundary conditions.
 As the analysis is essentially considering the error equations~\eqref{eq:split-convergence-proof-1}, all right hand sides (also those that would be introduced as surface integrals weakly encoding boundary conditions) cancel and all functions involved are error terms canceling any strongly encoded boundary conditions, reducing the discussions -- as above -- to function spaces with zero traces.
 Overall, the convergence rate and deduction of a tuned (de-)stabilization parameter holds in general. \end{remark}